ddiss/icyci/readme.md

 git fetch origin "refs/notes/*:refs/notes/*"
 ```

-or alternatively add the *results-repo* as a new remote to an existing clone
+...or alternatively add the *results-repo* as a new remote to an existing clone
 of the *source-repo*:
 ```sh
 # The linux directory is an existing clone of